These are our favorite gifts for grads in 2020

-Most students who are graduating in 2020 will do so without the commencement ceremonies, parties and other pomp and circumstance that typically surround such a momentous occasion.
-Though it's unclear exactly what the next few months will hold, your favorite grad will likely be hunkered down at home with the rest of us, waiting for "normal" life to resume.
+Most students who are graduating in 2020 will do so without the parties, commencement ceremonies and other pomp and circumstance that usually surround such a momentous occasion.
+Though it's unclear what the next few months will hold, your favorite grad could very well be hunkered down at home in lockdown along with the rest of us, waiting for "normal" life to resume.

 We could all use a little escape at the moment -- and Animal Crossing: New Horizons, the wildly popular island life simulator, appears to be the best way to temporarily check out of 2020.
 Unfortunately, it's nearly impossible to find the Nintendo Switch in stock anywhere.
 But the less expensive Switch Lite has been popping up over the past few weeks, and it's currently available at Best Buy for its $200 list price.
 If you get the chance, buy it.
 Your college or high school grad will be delighted.
 Read our Nintendo Switch Lite review.